kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - (1.2) Each time a new issuer brand/business is onboarded, or each time they stake more Loyalty Liability Amount, PearlZZ will "mint" PRLZ tokens adding to its totalSupply
 - (1.3) For the purposes of this final project, we've assumed an alliance of five issuers for our prototype solution
 - (1.4) These five issuers are seeded in when you visit either "localhost:3000/issuer" or "pearlzz.herokuapp.com/issuer"
-## 2. PearlZZ Wallet and PearlZZ Exchange
+## 2. PearlZZ Exchange
-### - (2.1) PearlZZ Wallet
-- (2.1.1) Allow individual users of PearlZZ to add/maintain their Loyalty Accounts to the PearlZZ Wallet
-- (2.1.2) For the most part - for each new address you utilize, the behavior and sequence of test steps remain the same
-- (2.1.3) same seeding of issuers and buy/sell orders is performed
-### (2.2) PearlZZ Exchange - PRLZ Token as a translation mechanism for the peer-to-peer exchange (trading) of Loyalty Points earned:
+### (2.1) PearlZZ Exchange - PRLZ Token as a translation mechanism for the peer-to-peer exchange (trading) of Loyalty Points earned:
+-
 - The PearlZZ (PRLZ) token is the "fungible (value translation) medium" by which to enable the exchange of loyalty points
-- across a single consumer's different loyalty accounts
+- Either across a single consumer's different loyalty accounts
-- or across different consumer's individual loyalty accounts
+- or across two different consumers' individual loyalty accounts
-- But, PRLZ is purposely not designed as a true ERC20 token, is not meant to be traded as an ERC20 token
+- But, PRLZ is purposely not designed as a true ERC20 token, is not meant to be traded as an ERC20 token -
-- (2.2.1) Allow individual users to place "buy points" orders, to add to a specific loyalty account in their wallet
+- (2.1.1) Allow individual users to place "buy points" orders, to add to a specific loyalty account in their wallet
-- (2.2.2) Allow individual users to place "sell points" orders, to sell from a specific Loyalty account from their wallet
+- (2.1.2) Allow individual users to place "sell points" orders, to sell from a specific Loyalty account from their wallet
-- (2.2.3) Allow individual users to fulfill another user's orders,
+- (2.1.3) Allow individual users to fulfill another user's orders,
-- (2.2.4) sell points to fulfill someone's buy order, if they choose to
+- (2.1.4) sell points to fulfill someone's buy order, if they choose to
-- (2.2.5) buy points to fulfill someone's sell order, if they choose to
+- (2.1.5) buy points to fulfill someone's sell order, if they choose to
-- (2.2.6) Allow individual users to transfer points from one of their own loyalty accounts to another one of their own loyalty accounts
+- (2.1.6) Allow individual users to transfer points from one of their own loyalty accounts to another one of their own loyalty accounts

-### What and How to use the PearlZZ DApp
-1. A user to place either a "Buy" or "Sell" points order of their own, adding it to the OrderBook
-2. A user to fulfill either a buy or sell order previously placed on the PearlZZExchange OrderBook by another user
-3. A user to cancel either a buy order or a sell order, previously placed by the same user
-4. A user adding a new Loyalty Account to their Wallet
-5. A PearlZZ project admin adding or onboarding a new Loyalty Issuer brand/business
+- (2.1.7) For the most part - for each new address you utilize, the behavior and sequence of test steps remain the same
+- (2.1.8) same seeding of issuers and buy/sell orders is performed
+### - (2.2) PearlZZ Wallet - the actual creation of Wallet and maintenance of accounts on the Wallet have been left out of this project for now
+- (2.2.1) Allow individual users of PearlZZ to add/maintain their Loyalty Accounts to the PearlZZ Wallet
+- (2.2.2) Currently, the React front-end shows some placeholder Wallet user interface, but the underlying "Member.sol" solidity code was taken out for simplification
+- (2.2.3) Similary, the actual smart contract for managing the Loyalty Issuers and their Loyalty Liability Amount (LLA) was also taken out for this project
+- Thus, effectively this bootcamp final project has been mainly focused on the above mentioned (2.1.x) items for the buy/sell/transfer of points from PearlZZ Exchange
 # Directory structure
 ## src/
 - contracts - All Solidity Smart Contract source code is here